rmwkwok/forward_forward_algorithm/README.md

 ### 2. Using FF to model top-down effects in perception (paper section 3.4)
 To be implemented.

-### Note:
+### Notes:
-Note 1: Only trainable layers included, go to the script for the full version Note 2: Softmax is only used in the BP model.
+1. Only trainable layers included, go to the script for the full version

+2. Softmax is only used in the BP model.
 FF model does not require a softmax.